firdawse/Creating-main-window-/README.md

 the creation of this form was easy enouph ,and funny at the same time
 * first we 've created an empty QMainWindow Project.
-* Added a resource file and add a set of predefined icons
+* Added a resource file and a set of predefined icons
-* added all the menues in the image description
+* added all the menus in the image description
 * added  actions to a menu by simply clicking the text in the menu.
 * then the interesting part coding the functionalities of the Text Editor ,*let's do that together*